JujuAdams/Scribble/9.0/text-wrapping-and-layouts.md

 |`maxHeight`      |number  |Maximum height for the whole textbox.
 Use a negative number (the default) for no limit                                                          |
 |`[characterWrap]`|boolean |Whether to wrap text per character (rather than per word).
 Defaults to `false`.
 This is useful for tight textboxes and some East Asian languages|

 Instructs Scribble to fit text inside a box by automatically inserting line breaks and page breaks where necessary.
 Scribble's text wrapping operates in a very similar way to GameMaker's native [`draw_text_ext()`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Drawing/Text/draw_text_ext.htm).
 If text exceeds the horizontal maximum width then text will be pushed onto the next line.
-Very long sequences of glyphs without spaces will be split across multiple lines.
+Very long sequences of glyphs without spaces will be separated across multiple lines.

-Unlike other layout methods, `.layout_scroll_split_pages()` will not create a new page if the `[/page]` command tag is used.
+Unlike other layout methods, `.layout_scroll_split()` will not create a new page if the `[/page]` command tag is used.
 Instead, Scribble will append new pages underneath previous pages.
 Any text that overflows the maximum height of the textbox will be visually clipped and marked as a new page as though you'd added a `[/page]` tag manually yourself.
 You can then scroll between pages using the relevant functions.

 !> This method is a regenerator.
 If the value is changed then the text element will be regenerated, potentially leading to degraded performance.